 Button + (up): Increase volume.
-Double click: Skip to next favorite or track.
+Double click: Skip to next favorite.
 If switched off, pressing + will also switch on.

 Button - (down): Decrease volume.
 Double click: Switch off.
 If switched off, pressing - will also switch on.

 The Internet radio service TuneIn offers numerous radio stations and podcasts.
-You can search for stations in the app or user interface and add them to your favorites.
-To do this, click on the menu icon (3 dots) and select Save as Favorite.
+You can search for stations in the app or user interface and add them to your favourites.
+To do this, click on the menu icon (3 dots) and select Save as Favourite.

 The integration with Spotify allows you to play your Spotify music or playlists directly on the Audioserver.
 Note that a Spotify Premium Account is required for this.